The History Of The White Lady.

 - Use an acid to help break the proteins hydrogen bonds and unfold it in addition to beating it.

 - Use sugar to stabilize the foam from collapsing and to form smaller bubbles.

-A mistake I made for a long time is using is using eggs fresh from the fridge.
-Even if I’m doing a dry shake I’m still starting off with cold ingredients.
+A mistake I have made for a long time is using eggs fresh from the fridge.
+Even if I’m doing a dry shake, I’m still starting with cold ingredients.
 So take the eggs out and let them come to room temperature first.
-Cold egg protein is much more stable and difficult to break apart than if it is room temperature.
+Cold egg protein is much more stable and difficult to break apart than if it is at room temperature.
 The next tip is to use acid.
-Bakers will use cream of tartar as the acid helps accelerate the denaturing process along with beating it.
-In the cocktail we use lemon or lime juice.
-Without using an acid it is much much harder to form a foam.
+Bakers will use cream of tartar as the acid helps accelerate the denaturing process and beat it.
+In the cocktail, we use lemon or lime juice.
+Without using an acid, it is much harder to form a foam.
 The last bit of advice is to use sugar to stabilize the foamed protein from collapsing.
 A sweet liqueur alone isn’t enough.
-I’ve tried making cocktail with egg whites with just liqueurs for sweeter alone and they have never formed a good foam.
-This needs actual simple syrup.
-If you don’t use sugar in your cocktail what will happen is the foam will form but it will collapse back into the liquid-y cocktail just as fast and you will be left with a thin layer of lame bubbles on top.
-It will still taste the same and be good but that beautiful foam will be gone, and for these drinks the large foam head is the garnish.
-The sugar also somehow makes the water “wetter” and helps keep the suspended air inside from combining into larger bubbles.
-This helps form a smoother micro bubble head.
+I’ve tried making a cocktail with egg whites with just liqueurs for sweeter alone, and they have never formed a good foam.
+This needs real simple syrup.
+If you don’t use sugar in your cocktail, the foam will form, but it will collapse back into the liquid just as fast, and you will be left with a thin layer of lame bubbles on top.
+It will still taste the same and be good, but that beautiful foam will be gone, and for these drinks, the large foam head is the garnish.
+The sugar makes the water “wetter” and helps keep the suspended air inside from combining into larger bubbles.
+This helps form a smoother micro bubblehead.